Plinko Board

 It Needs a Stand

 There is no need to cover the face of the Plinko Board with Plexiglas, although that can be done.
 Attaching a sheet of Plexiglas is simple, as it can be screwed to the table front.
 Take care when drilling it, however, as Plexiglas cracks easily.
-Drilling slowly so that not a lot of heat is generated is the key.
+Drilling slowly so that no heat is generated is the key.

 When attaching the legs, inserting a rubber plumbing ash between the leg and the frame allows the legs to swivel while offering resistance to keep it in place when set.